ARKKYN/ecommerce/Readme.md

 - GET /products - Get all products
 - POST /products - Create a new product
 - POST /orders - Create a new order

+ Please use the below file to test/view the endpoints using Postman.

  ```
- Please use ecommerce.postman_collection.json file to test/view the endpoints using Postman.
+ ecommerce.postman_collection.json
  ```

 ## Requirements